velnias75/NetMauMau-Qt-Client/README.md

 Requirements
 ------------

-It requires Qt in at least version 4.4
+It requires Qt in at least version 4.4 or Qt5

 (for Qt versions < 4.6 in `mainwindow.ui` you'll need to replace all occurences of `Qt::ToolButtonFollowStyle` to `Qt::ToolButtonTextUnderIcon`)

+* for connecting and parsing the release information from the GitHub API you'll need (*currently optional*) [QJson](http://qjson.sourceforge.net/)
-For the speech support you'll need [eSpeak](http://espeak.sourceforge.net) and Qt >= 4.8
+* for the speech support you'll need [eSpeak](http://espeak.sourceforge.net)

 Building
 --------